-Who can benefit from a pensions Actuarial Report?
+Who can benefit from a Pension Audit Report?

-The Defined Benefit schemes available for the private sector are Good Private Schemes or Average Private Schemes and for the public sector are Old Public Schemes or New Public Schemes.
+The Defined Benefit schemes available for the public sector are Old Public Schemes or New Public Schemes and for the private sector are Good Private Schemes or Average Private Schemes.
 If the pension is a money purchase scheme such as a stakeholder personal pension, the quotation from the provider will show the actual value of the pension after charges and this report cannot be used in these cases.

 How much does it cost?

-Can the £25 Actuarial Report be used for the uniformed services?
+Can the Pension Audit Report be used for the uniformed services?

-No, if the pension scheme member is part of the fire & rescue, police force, armed forces or prison service a Uniformed Services Report is required.
+The Pension Audit Report can be used if the pension scheme member is part of the fire & rescue, police force, armed forces or prison service.
 Due to the special early retirement features of these schemes, it is common for the report to produce an appropriate valuation of 3 times the CETV.
-As there are additional calculations involved, this report costs £50 (Excl VAT) per pension scheme valued and is produced manually and signed off by and actuary.
-It is returned to you in two working days and includes a reconciliation to explain the major differences.
-You can then discuss the findings of the report with your solicitor.
 See an example of the uniformed services valuation.

 When should I buy a report?

-Before starting the form to purchase an Actuarial Report or the Uniformed Services Report you must have specific information regarding the pensionholder's defined benefit pension scheme.
+Before starting a Pension Audit Report you must have specific information regarding the pensionholder's defined benefit (final salary) pension scheme.
 You can find this on the quotation supplied by the pensionholder's scheme provider that includes the cash equivalent transfer value (CETV).
 This quotation must be included by the pensionholder in Form E sent to the court and exchanged 35 days before the first appointment during ancillary relief proceedings.

 Do I need to contact the scheme to do a valuation?